-Dena Murphy

-Canada-Nova Scotia Offshore Petroleum Board
+Dena Murphy Canada-Nova Scotia Offshore Petroleum Board

-Elizabeth Young

-Canada-Newfoundland & Labrador Offshore Petroleum Board
+Elizabeth Young Canada-Newfoundland & Labrador Offshore Petroleum Board

-ESRF Management Board members (October 2019)

-Credit: Julie Marcil
+ESRF Management Board members (October 2019) Credit: Julie Marcil

-ESRF Research Priority Areas 2020 - 2025
+ESRF RESEARCH PRIORITY AREAS 2020-2025

-The ESRF Management Board (Board) sets its research priority areas by considering the issues and data gaps in the context of its mandate, which is to provide targeted environmental and socioeconomic research to support regulatory decision making for Canada's Offshore Areas.
-The composition of the Board and the collective experience of its members provides a means to this end, as does the advice from its East Coast Advisory Committee, which is comprised of a diverse group of East Coast stakeholders with interests in, and concerns for, offshore oil and gas development.
+The ESRF Management Board (Board) sets its research priority areas by considering the issues and data gaps in the context of its mandate.
+The composition of the Board and the collective experience of its members provides a means to this end, as does the advice from the Board's East Coast Advisory Committee and Northern Advisory Committee.
+Those advisory groups are comprised of a diverse group of stakeholders from each specific regions with interests in, and concerns for, offshore oil and gas development.